zyadamec/migAz/README.md

 Hello Azure expert!

-This repo is the home for all MigAz tools.
-MigAz intent is to help you on Azure deployments and migrations.
+This repo is the home for the MigAz.
+MigAz intent is to help you on Azure Resource Manager (ARM) deployments and migrations.

 The base principal of MigAz tools is to work on top of ARM templates.
 This creates the foundations for you to create, change and migrate deployments with the power and flexibility of ARM templates deployment model.
 This is true if you are now starting to work with ARM templates and want to learn, or you already have advanced knowledge but need a tool to make you even more productive.